-A person spends one third of their life at work.
+A person spends one-third of their life at work.
 All that human life amounts to time claimed by businesses and corporations in driving their agendas and profits.
 However, the relationship between employer and employee isn’t one-sided; it’s transactional.
-What does an employee’s life have to do with a performance management guide?
+What does an employee’s life have to do with a performance management process?
 Well, everything, really.

 Employee happiness is good for business.